MBBS, BSc Immunology, MRCP (Lon), MRCP (Rheum)

 I am the Clinical Governance lead for the rheumatology department at North Middlesex Hospital.

-I enjoy spending time with my wife and three-year-old son.
+I enjoy spending time with my wife and son.
 I regularly play snooker which is a passion of mine.
 I try to keep fit and exercise on a regular basis.